ProjectLibertyLabs/gateway/docs/src/Run/Kubernetes.md

 ## Conclusion

-You've successfully deployed your application on Kubernetes and Helm, exposing the services via NodePorts for local access.
+You've successfully deployed `Frequency Gateway` on Kubernetes and Helm, exposing the services via NodePorts for local access.
 You can also expand this setup by using Ingress for broader network access or by setting up a cloud-based Kubernetes environment for production deployments.